 Where is the catalog located?

 If I see a book in another NC Cardinal library that I want to borrow, how do I place a request for that item?

-Beginning in early 2021 (to be announced), you can request that the book be sent to any OCPL branch for pickup.
+You can request the book be sent to any OCPL branch for pickup.
 Just click on the Place Hold button beside that item.
 The system will ask for your library card number and password/PIN.